zulip/zulip/docs/bots-guide.md

     * Now, the bot can do its job on the streams you subscribed it to.
     * (In future versions of the API, this step may not be required).

 5. Run the bot.
-(There are two ways to run your bot.)

     * Run
       ```
       zulip-run-bot <bot-name> --config-file ~/.zuliprc
       ```
+      `bot-name` argument takes the name of the bot.
+Or
       ```
-      zulip-run-bot <path/to/twibot.py> --config-file ~/.zuliprc
+      zulip-run-bot <path/to/bot.py> --config-file ~/.zuliprc
       ```
+      `path/to/bot.py` specifies the full path to your bot file.
       (using the path to the `.zuliprc` file from step 3).
     * Check the output of the command.
 It should start with the text the `usage` function returns, followed by logging output similar